vivekmathema/CRISP/README.md

 Training models and their history can be saved or restored at any point during the training, along with the configuration.
 Once the model is sufficiently trained (based on FID curves, model loss, and preview images), it can be used to synthesize entirely new contour plots without needing the original datasets (B. Contour Synthesis -> 3.
 Synthesize) in a customizable grid ranging from 1×1 to 10×10.
 An advanced option allows users to control the intensity of entities in the synthesized contour, which often corresponds to the concentration of metabolites.
 This feature works best when the source images have minimal background noise or column bleeding.
 Image augmentation can also be applied to the synthesized output contours, further increasing the diversity of the generated samples.
 Manipulating the Z-vector can lead to greater diversity in the generated samples.
 There are numerous other options available for image manipulation and preview modes based on custom requirements.
 For more details on working protocol, refer to the CRISP-II User Manual.

 ### C.	Multiclass GC×GC-TOFMS contour training & inference**
-This module is responsible for training  and profilining of f GC×GC-MSTOF contours with option to output inference result-tagged results and general statsitics of test samples.
+This module is responsible for training and profiling of GC×GC-MSTOF contours with option to output inference result-tagged results and general statistics of test samples.

  <img src="/images/crisp-ii_Profiler.jpg" alt="Fully operational graphical user interface of CRISP-II"/>